percona/pmm-doc/docs/details/commands/pmm-admin.md

 ###### Limit dbStats, collStats and indexStats

- All the collectors are enabled by default.
-However, collStats and indexStats are enabled if there are less than 200 collections across all the databases, excluding the admin, config, and local system databases.
+By default PMM decides what limit to set for the number of collections to monitor for the collStats and indexStats collectors.

+If you decide to set another limit you could do that with `--max-collections-limit` parameter.

+Set the value of the parameter `--max-collections-limit` to:

-For collStats and indexStats you can:
+- 0: which indicates that collStats and indexStats can handle unlimited collections.

-- Set the value of the parameter `-max-collections-limit` to 0, which indicates that collStats and indexStats can handle unlimited collections.
+- n, which indicates that collStats and indexStats can handle <=n collections.
+If the limit is crossed - exporter stops collecting monitoring data for the collStats and indexStats collectors.
+- -1 (default) don't need to be explicitly set, indicates that PMM decides how many collections it would monitor, currenlty <=200, but subject to change.

-Enable collStats and indexStats for some databases or collections also.
+To further limit collections to monitor, enable collStats and indexStats for some databases or collections:

 - Specify the databases and collections that collStats and indexStats will use to collect data using the parameter `--stats-collections`.
-This parameter receives a comma-separated list of namespaces in the form `database.collection`.
+This parameter receives a comma-separated list of namespaces in the form `database[.collection]`.

-###### Example
+###### Examples

+To add MongoDB with all collectors (`diagnosticdata`, `replicasetstatus`, `collstats`, `dbstats`, `indexstats`, and `topmetrics`) with default limit detected by PMM (currently <=200 collections, but subject to change):

+`pmm-admin add mongodb --username=admin --password=admin_pass --enable-all-collectors mongodb_srv_1 127.0.0.1:27017`

+Same as above (all collectors) but increase limit:

+`pmm-admin add mongodb --username=admin --password=admin_pass --enable-all-collectors --max-collections-limit=1000 mongodb_srv_1 127.0.0.1:27017`

+All collectors enabled and unlimited number of collections would be monitored:

+`pmm-admin add mongodb --username=admin --password=admin_pass --enable-all-collectors --max-collections-limit=0 mongodb_srv_1 127.0.0.1:27017`

+To add MongoDB with default collectors (`diagnosticdata` and `replicasetstatus`):

+`pmm-admin add mongodb --username=admin --password=admin_pass mongodb_srv_1 127.0.0.1:27017`

+Disable `collstats` collector and enable all others without limit (`diagnosticdata`, `replicasetstatus`, `dbstats`, `indexstats`, and `topmetrics`):

+`pmm-admin add mongodb --username=admin --password=admin_pass --enable-all-collectors --max-collections-limit=0 --disable-collectors=collstats mongodb_srv_1 127.0.0.1:27017`

 If `--stats-collections=db1,db2.col1` then the collectors are run as follows: